 - It is extremely expensive and requires a lot of resources.

 - It requires careful planning ahead of the test.

 - The long sessions might irritate your audience.

 - Very cheap.

 - If done remotely It will not take your privacy concerns seriously.

 - You won’t have the opportunity for follow-up questions

-- Finally, until today the participants of such tests were professional that needed specific hardware/software to complete the tests making the tests far from efficient.
+- Finally, until today the participants of such tests were professionals that needed specific hardware/software to complete the tests making the process far from efficient.

 Just make sure you are getting closer to your final goal: making a “product” that rocks!